jomjol/AI-on-the-edge-device-docs/param-docs/parameter-pages/InfluxDB/NUMBER.Field.md

-# Parameter `<NUMBER>.fieldname`
+# Parameter `<NUMBER>.Field`
 Default Value: `undefined`

-Dedicated definition of the fieldname for InfluxDB use for saving in the Influx database (e.g.: "watermeter/value").
+Dedicated definition of the field for InfluxDB use for saving in the Influx database (e.g.: "watermeter/value").